Debra Katz: Estes v. Georgetown University, 231 F. Supp. 279 (D.D.C. 2002)

-Sexual harassment cases

-Katz is representing women who allege NPR former news executive Michael Oreskes is guilty of sexual harassment.
-She is counsel to Irwin Reiter in the Harvey Weinstein scandal.

 Affiliations

 Katz is vice chair of the board of directors of the Project On Government Oversight.
-She has contributed articles to Ms. Magazine.
 Katz is also on the board of directors of Americans for Peace Now.

 Honors and awards

 In 2024, Katz was added to Lawdragon’s Hall of Fame, a list recognizing prominent lawyers previously named on Lawdragon's 500 Leading Lawyers in America list.
 In 2023, Katz also recognized as a trailblazer in Labor and Employment Law by the D.C.
 Bar, an honor bestowed to only six members of the D.C.
 Bar.
 She has also been included annually in Washingtonian Magazine’s list of Top Lawyers since 2004, and is recognized in its Top Lawyers Hall of Fame list.

-In 2019, 2021, and 2023, Katz was named to the Washingtonian Magazine's list of "The Most Powerful Women in Washington, D.C."
+In 2019, 2021, and 2023, and 2025, Katz was named to the Washingtonian Magazine's list of "The Most Powerful Women in Washington, D.C."

 Katz is a Fellow at The College of Labor and Employment Lawyers, a Member of the International Women's Forum, and a Fellow of the American Bar Association.
 Katz was named the “Civil Rights Lawyer of the Year” for Washington by The Best Lawyers In America for 2018, a pioneering #MeToo attorney by the Washington Post and Washingtonian Magazine, and was listed as one of Forward's 50 American Jews who have had a profound impact in 2018.

 Katz was honored as a 2018 Lawyer of the Year by the Metropolitan Washington Lawyers Association along with her colleague, Lisa Banks.
 The award is presented annually to one or more Washington, DC attorneys who have achieved great accomplishments, and whose work embodies the mission of the association.
 Katz was recognized for the influential role she has played in the #MeToo movement through her representation of Dr. Christine Blasey Ford, Michelle Manning Barish, Chloe Caras, and Irwin Reiter.

 Katz's work representing victims of sexual harassment and assault, discrimination, and retaliation also won her recognition as a Law360 2019 “Titan of the Plaintiffs Bar” – an annual award bestowed upon ten influential plaintiff-side attorneys who had a significant impact in the past year inside and outside the courtroom.

 T’ruah, an organization of rabbis and cantors with the mission of advancing human rights around the world, honored Katz with the Raphael Lemkin Human Rights Award during its “Celebration of Human Rights” event.